 First, apply to the MEMS program; this entails submitting the following:

 - A letter outlining your reasons for wanting to receive MEMS certification and explaining the rationale of the proposed course of study.
 The letter should also explain your background in Medieval and/or Early Modern Studies.

 - A current transcript demonstrating at least an A- average and language facility.

 - A letter of approval from the Director of Graduate Studies in your home department.

 - The MEMS Program Application Form (above), listing planned or completed coursework and specifying which edition of the proseminar you have taken or plan to attend.

 Second, once you have received a letter of acceptance from the program, you should go to the Rackham website and complete the online Add a Degree application.
-(This will entail getting approvals from the graduate chair of your home department and the MEMS grad coordinator to approve the addition of the certificate to your transcript.
+The new online process will notify the graduate chair of your home department and the MEMS grad coordinator to approve the addition of the certificate to your transcript.

 Certificate students are advised by the MEMS director, in consultation with a MEMS faculty associate in the your home unit.
 You are encouraged to meet with the director once per year to assess progress towards the certificate.